3 Top Debt Problems Millennials Face And How To Effectively Avoid Them

 The cost of education is a weight that is drowning graduates entering the workforce

 The cost of a college education has dramatically outpaced the rate of inflation in America.
 This is due, in large part, to the Federal Government’s subsidization of higher-education.
-Guaranteed loans to a very risky class of borrower create an education market that isn’t incentivized to remain cost-effective for students holding a blank check.
+Guaranteed loans to a very risky class of borrowers, creates an education market that isn’t motivated to remain cost-effective for students holding a blank check.
 Most college students lack the life experience to understand the crushing impact of debt.

 The prevention of debt accumulation as part of the education system is important, but it’s equally important to focus on the types of degrees students are earning.
 An NBC report called attention to the dangerous trendline in education: students selecting a degree that doesn’t match their skills, personality or interest.
 This can be a recipe for failure in college, or a series of expensive degree changes.